Luiz Bonfá: Career

-Bonfá worked with American musicians such as Quincy Jones, George Benson, Stan Getz, and Frank Sinatra, recording several albums while in the U.S. Elvis Presley sang a Bonfá composition, "Almost in Love" with lyrics by Randy Starr in the 1968 MGM film Live a Little, Love a Little.
-Also of note is his "The Gentle Rain", with lyrics by Matt Dubey, "Non-Stop To Brazil" (recorded by Astrud Gilberto) and "Sambolero".
-From 1990 to 1999, Bonfá worked with singer Ithamara Koorax on several recordings and concerts, appearing live with her as special guest at several venues in Rio de Janeiro such as Teatro Rival, BNDES Auditorium and Funarte-Sidney Miller Hall.
-They also recorded together, in 1996, the album Almost In Love - Ithamara Koorax Sings The Luiz Bonfá Songbook, featuring Bonfá on acoustic guitar plus special guests Larry Coryell, Eumir Deodato, Ron Carter, Marcos Suzano, and Sadao Watanabe.
-The sessions, produced by Arnaldo DeSouteiro, were filmed for a Japanese TV broadcast presented by Sadao Watanabe.
+Bonfá worked with American musicians such as Quincy Jones, George Benson, Stan Getz, and Frank Sinatra, recording several albums while in the US.
+Elvis Presley sang the Bonfá composition "Almost in Love", with lyrics by Randy Starr, in the 1968 MGM film Live a Little, Love a Little.
+Also notable are his compositions "The Gentle Rain", with lyrics by Matt Dubey, "Non-Stop to Brazil" (recorded by Astrud Gilberto), and "Sambolero".

+From 1990 to 1999, Bonfá worked with singer Ithamara Koorax on several recordings and concerts, appearing live with her as special guest at several venues in Rio de Janeiro, such as Teatro Rival, BNDES Auditorium, and Funarte-Sidney Miller Hall.
+They also recorded together, in 1996, the album Almost In Love – Ithamara Koorax Sings The Luiz Bonfá Songbook, featuring Bonfá on acoustic guitar plus special guests Larry Coryell, Eumir Deodato, Ron Carter, Marcos Suzano, and Sadao Watanabe.
+The sessions, produced by Arnaldo DeSouteiro, were filmed for a Japanese TV broadcast presented by Watanabe.

+Bonfá wrote soundtracks for two dozen films, including Black Orpheus, O Santo Módico, Os Cafajestes, The Gentle Rain, Pour un amour lointain, Le ore dell'amore, Carnival of Crime, and Prisoner of Rio (on which he collaborated with arranger Hans Zimmer), among many others.

+Death

-Bonfá wrote soundtracks for two dozens of movies, such as Black Orpheus, O Santo Módico, Os Cafajestes, The Gentle Rain, Pour Un Amour Lointain, Le Ore dell'Amore, Carnival Of Crime and Prisoner Of Rio (on which he collaborated with arranger Hans Zimmer), among many others.
-He died of cancer at 78 in Rio de Janeiro on January 12, 2001.
-At the time of his death, he was working in the soundtracks for a movie produced and starred by Karen Black and for a Broadway show titled Brazilian Bombshell based in the life of Carmen Miranda and to be starred by Sonia Braga.
+Bonfá died of cancer in Rio de Janeiro on 12 January 2001, aged 78.
+At the time of his death, he was working on soundtracks for a film produced and starred in by Karen Black and for a Broadway show titled Brazilian Bombshell, based on the life of Carmen Miranda and to be starred in by Sônia Braga.

 Legacy

-In 2005, Smithsonian Folkways Recordings released an album of Bonfá's work, entitled Solo in Rio 1959, which included previously unreleased material from the original recording session.
+In 2005, the Smithsonian Folkways record label re-released an album of Bonfá's work, Solo in Rio 1959, including previously unreleased material from the original recording session.

 In 2008, Universal Music France released a coffee table book containing two CDs which included previously unreleased material of the Black Orpheus soundtrack, and a DVD.
-Also in 2008, Universal Music released The Brazilian Scene, Braziliana and Black Orpheus celebrating the 50th anniversary of the bossa nova.
+That same year, Universal Music released The Brazilian Scene, Braziliana, and Black Orpheus, celebrating the 50th anniversary of bossa nova.

-Bonfá's major legacy continues to be his compositions from the Black Orpheus soundtrack, most notably the instantly recognizable bossa nova classic "Manhã de Carnaval".
-Bonfá's discography also attests to his inventive mastery of Brazilian jazz guitar.
-Bonfá's guitar style was brassier and more penetrating than that of his major contemporary, João Gilberto, and Bonfá was a frequent and adept soloist whereas Gilberto plays his own suave, intricate brand of rhythm guitar almost exclusively.
-Bonfá often played solo guitar in a polyphonic style, harmonizing melody lines in a manner similar to that made famous by Wes Montgomery in the US, or playing lead and rhythm parts simultaneously.
+Bonfá's major legacy continues to be his compositions from the Black Orpheus soundtrack, most notably the instantly recognisable bossa nova classic "Manhã de Carnaval".
+His discography also attests to his inventive mastery of Brazilian jazz guitar.
+His guitar style was brassier and more penetrating than that of his major contemporary, João Gilberto, and Bonfá was a frequent and adept soloist whereas Gilberto played his own suave, intricate brand of rhythm guitar almost exclusively.
+Bonfá often played solo guitar in a polyphonic style, harmonising melody lines in a manner similar to that made famous by Wes Montgomery in the US, or playing lead and rhythm parts simultaneously.
 As a composer and as a guitarist, Bonfá played a pivotal role in bridging the incumbent samba-canção style with the innovations of the bossa nova movement.